DebugPrivilege/InsightEngineering/Debugging Case Studies/Debug Case Study: Analysis of ProxyShell via IIS Worker Memory Dumps/README.md

 Let's attempt to determine where this ProxyShell request was originating from.
 The **`X-Forwarded-For`** field in HTTP headers is used to identify the originating IP address of a client connecting to a web server through an HTTP proxy or a load balancer.

 This command is performing a memory search operation.
 The **`-a`** parameter is an option that specifies the search should be for ASCII text.
+Please keep in mind that this doesn't always work though.

 ```
 0:000> s -a 0 L?0x7fffffffffffffff "X-Forwarded-For"